MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ns-webservices-_ws_saml_message_security_binding.md

 server side.

 Only one instance of this binding may be present in a <a href="https://msdn.microsoft.com/b9490f00-877c-4d9f-b361-eaca343cdee0">security description</a>.
           This security binding is not supported with the <a href="https://msdn.microsoft.com/554cc239-feab-4262-9821-6478a3d93ffc">WS_NAMEDPIPE_CHANNEL_BINDING</a>.

-For a <a href="https://msdn.microsoft.com/574496df-95dc-45f7-8c42-e646aec12e69">federated security</a> scenario that involves getting a security token from an issuer and then presenting it to a service, one may use <a href="https://msdn.microsoft.com/ee754a7d-73a9-49ae-afc7-b443fbbe0cce">WsRequestSecurityToken</a>
-together with the <a href="https://msdn.microsoft.com/5ca1e67a-11f5-44bb-afe8-c934837d711b">WS_XML_TOKEN_MESSAGE_SECURITY_BINDING</a> on the client side, and this binding on the server side.
+For a <a href="https://msdn.microsoft.com/574496df-95dc-45f7-8c42-e646aec12e69">federated security</a> scenario that involves getting a security token from an issuer and then presenting it to a service, one may use <a href="https://msdn.microsoft.com/ee754a7d-73a9-49ae-afc7-b443fbbe0cce">WsRequestSecurityToken</a>together with the <a href="https://msdn.microsoft.com/5ca1e67a-11f5-44bb-afe8-c934837d711b">WS_XML_TOKEN_MESSAGE_SECURITY_BINDING</a> on the client side, and this binding on the server side.

 The extent of validation performed on the received SAML depends on the authenticator specified.
 If additional validation is required, the